 Odds will change depending on the direction of the market.
 For example, the 2019 Super Bowl opened with the Rams installed as slight favorites.
 The market reacted, and the Patriots wound up being favored by 2.5 points when all was said and done.

-This year’s Super Bowl takes place at Hard Rock Stadium in Miami Gardens, FL.
-The stadium is home to the NFL’s Miami Dolphins during the regular season.
+Super Bowl 55 will take place at Raymond James Stadium in Tampa, FL.
+The stadium is home to the NFL’s Tampa Bay Buccaneers during the regular season.

 Halftime performers for Super Bowl 55 are still to be determined.